 - (1) Preventive Maintenance.
-Because preventive maintenance projects involve nonstructural overlays, seals, grinds, or repairs, they are not engineered to meet a minimum structural design life like other types of pavement projects.
+Because preventive maintenance projects involve non-structural overlays, seals, grinds, or repairs, they are not engineered to meet a minimum structural design life like other types of pavement projects.
 Their intended goal is to extend the service life and maintain ride quality of an existing pavement structure while it is in good condition.
-On average, the added service life can vary from a couple of years to over 7 years, depending on the strategy being used and the existing pavement condition.
-Effective timing of preventive maintenance is critical for it to be cost-effective.
-Preventive maintenance does not provide much value when placed on pavements with extensive cracking, or when placed too early. - (2) Capital Preventive Maintenance.
-The strategies used for CAPM projects have been engineered to extend the service life and maintain ride quality of a pavement that exhibits minor distress and/or triggered ride issues (Mean Roughness Index (MRI) greater than 170 inches per mile) by a minimum of 5 years.
+On average, the added service life can vary from a couple of years to over 7 years, depending on the strategy being used and the condition of the existing pavement. - (2) Capital Preventive Maintenance.
+The strategies used for CAPM projects have been engineered to extend the service life and maintain ride quality of a pavement that exhibits minor distress and/or triggered ride issues

+(International Roughness Index (IRI) greater than 170 inches per mile) by a minimum of 5 years.
 When properly engineered and placed on pavements that meet CAPM thresholds, CAPM strategies can last 5 to less than 20 years.